 - In the scene where Mike tells Walt that he'll never see Gus again before leaving the lab, instead of watching Mike's exit in silence, Bryan Cranston gets a bit creative and tells him how he's going to get a gun and shoot Gus, concluding by yelling "DO YOU HEAR ME?", which prompts Jonathan Banks to reopen the door he just went through and yell back "I DO!"

 - The opening blooper, which is one for the "one who knocks" scene.
-Anna Gunn says her lines, Cranston turns, says nothing for a few seconds, and then breaks down laughing.
+Anna Gunn says her lines, Cranston turns, says nothing for a few seconds, and then breaks down laughing when he realizes he missed his cue.

 - "[Cranston adjusting his underwear] I know I'm a piece of meat, but it's okay."